CDP Audit

 Principle 2: Configuration as Code (the Right Way)ΒΆ

 Configuration migrated from hardcoded Python to human-readable YAML.
-Network engineers can customize worker threads, timeouts, and credential targets without touching Python code.
+Network engineers can customise worker threads, timeouts, and credential targets without touching Python code.
 Version control tracks configuration changes.
 Rollbacks are simple: git revert.

 Principle 3: Production-Hardened DesignΒΆ